Okeanos/homebrew-bundle/README.md

 [Whalebrew](https://github.com/whalebrew/whalebrew) is optional and used for installing Whalebrew images.

 [Visual Studio Code](https://code.visualstudio.com/) is optional and used for installing Visual Studio Code extensions.

+[JetBrains IDEs](https://www.jetbrains.com) such as IntelliJ are optional and used for installing the respective extensions.

 ## Installation